ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/executing-tests.md

   - /learn/user-guide/testing-ballerina-code/executing-tests/
 ---

-## Understanding Test Execution Behavior
+## Understanding the Test Execution Behavior

 The following is the expected order of execution for setup and teardown functions of a test.

 ![Test Execution Order](/learn/images/test-execution-order.png)

-## Understanding Behavior During Failures
+## Understanding the Behavior During Failures

 * If a `BeforeSuite` function fails, every other following function is skipped.